tud-hri/joan/docs/setup-carla-windows.md

 After cloning, verify that you have actually cloned the repository, it should look like this:
 ![alt text](imgs/setup-carla-windows-git-carla-clone.png "cloned repository")

-### Step 2: Getting latest CARLA assets
+### Step 2: Getting the latest CARLA assets

 To get the latest CARLA assets open up the folder `Util` in the `carla` folder that you have just created in step 1, and open the file `contentversions.txt`, see below:
 ![alt text](imgs/setup-carla-windows-util-screenshot.png "cloned repository")

-This text file contains the instructions of what to do to download the latest assets, for now get the 0.9.9 version.
+This text file contains the instructions of what to do to download the latest assets, get the 0.9.10 version.
 You can also click this
 [link](http://carla-assets.s3.amazonaws.com/20200422_ea5179a.tar.gz){target="_blank"}. <span style="color:red">Note: this file is almost 10GB</span>.
-To extract the compressed file, you can use
-[7-zip](https://www.7-zip.org/){target="_blank"}, for example.
+To extract the compressed file, you can use [7-zip](https://www.7-zip.org/){target="_blank"}, for example.

 Unpack these assets in `C:\carla\Unreal\CarlaUE4\Content\Carla`.
 If the directory does not exist, create it.

 ### Step 3: Get specific JOAN Assets

 To have a nice car interior which also turns the steering wheel when you turn your physical steering wheel, some extra assets are required.
-You can download them [here](https://www.dropbox.com/s/yhbf59t7i5iu6rw/JOAN_Assets.zip?dl=0){target="_blank"}.
+You can download them [here](https://www.dropbox.com/s/6v35q307dosin55/120222_JOAN_Assets.zip?dl=0){target="_blank"}.
 This folder contains the assets which are needed to accomplish this.
-The file structure is exactly the same as it should be in the carla content folder.
+The file structure is exactly the same as it should be in the CARLA content folder.
 Before you do that please unzip the folder and copy the contents of this folder to:

     C:\carla\Unreal\CarlaUE4\Content